 Quick Quiz 15.1: But what about battery-powered systems?
-They don't require energy flowing into the system as a whole. ■ may be found when we move away from continuous vibrations to intermittent shocks.
-For example, during my undergraduate studies, I encountered an old Athena ballistics computer, which was designed to continue operating normally even if a hand grenade went off nearby.
-And finally, the "black boxes" used in airliners must continue operating before, during, and after a crash.
+They don't require energy flowing into the system as a whole. ■

+A number of systems intended to operate in environments with impressive levels shock and vibration, for example, engine control systems.
+More strenuous requirements may be found when we move away from continuous vibrations to intermittent shocks.
+For example, during my undergraduate studies, I encountered an old Athena ballistics computer, which was designed to continue operating normally even if a hand grenade went off nearby.2 And finally, the "black boxes" used in airliners must continue operating before, during, and after a crash.